Best Shot Sizes & Loads for Pheasant & Quail Hunting

-**At Heartland Lodge, we recommend using 7 1/2 shot for 12 and 20 gauges for our terrain and habitat you’ll experience at Heartland Lodge’s quail and pheasant hunting properties.
+**At Heartland Lodge, we recommend using 7 1/2 shot for 12- and 20-gauge shotguns for our terrain and habitat across our quail and pheasant hunting properties. **

 Follow the links listed for more information on Pheasant Hunting Packages, Wild Quail Hunts, Waterfowl Hunts or Combination Upland/Waterfowl Hunts.
-Harpole’s Heartland Lodge is an Orvis and Shooting Sportsman Endorsed wingshooting lodge located in West-Central Illinois specializing in world-class pheasant and quail hunting.
+Harpole’s Heartland Lodge is an Orvis and Shooting Sportsman Endorsed wingshooting lodge located in West-Central Illinois specializing in world-class pheasant, quail and waterfowl hunting.

 13 thoughts on “Best Shot Sizes & Loads for Pheasant & Quail Hunting”

 Would like firm price for pheasant & grouse packages for 2 & 3 people, & available dates, with & without your dogs.
 Thanks, Sam

 Sure Samuel.
 You will receive a quote by email.
 Thank you!

 I have a full box of Federal 16 gauge shotgun shells 50’vintage inherited from my father.Are they worth anything to anyone?
 Can send pictures.